501c3: Everything You Need to Know

 501(c)(3) limits the constitutional rights of churches by restricting their right to free speech.
 Churches do not need to apply for 501(c)(3) status.
 Religious institutions do not need 501(c)(3) exemption because religious institutions are automatically tax-exempt, donations to them are tax-deductible, and they have an exception to filing tax returns.

 If you need help setting up your charity or nonprofit organization or assistance applying for 501(c)(3) tax-exemption, post your needs on UpCounsel's marketplace.
 UpCounsel only works with the top 5 percent of lawyers to offer excellent service to customers using the site.
-You will find talented lawyers from well-known law schools like Harvard Law and Yale Law with an average of 14+ years legal experience working with and on behalf of recognizable companies like Twilio, Google, and Stripe.
+You will find talented lawyers from well-known law schools like Harvard Law and Yale Law with an average of 14+ years legal experience working with and on behalf of recognizable companies like Airbnb, Google, and Menlo Ventures.